Adventures in Japanese Digital Transformation

 Those who spend too much time on specific living-in-Japan forums (or subrxxxits) know this issue too well.
 Who likes being told their name is wrong, doesn’t match, or is invalid?
 After all, don’t you or I know our own name the best?

 Japan has had Minister for Digital for the last 3 years.
-The issue of names being unspellable has been known for much longer, probably with Francis Xavier, or, on his residence card: XAVIER FRANCIS, and according to SMBC: F XAVIER
+The issue of names being hard to spell has been known for much longer, probably with Francis Xavier, or, on his 在留カード: XAVIER FRANCIS, and according to SMBC: F XAVIER

-How can this country attract foreign talent, foreign startups, and foreign investors if a simple thing like signing up for an eSIM card online does not work?
+How can this country attract foreign talent, foreign startups, and foreign investors if a simple thing like signing up for an eSIM card online doesn’t work?

 I would be thrilled to hear from you!
 Please share your thoughts and ideas with me via email.